 Educational Terms: Knowledge, Competence, Performance, and Patient Outcomes

 An exploration of the key terms of the ACCME Criteria — knowledge, competence, performance, and patient outcomes — in the context of adult education, with Steve Singer, PhD, ACCME Vice President for Education & Outreach.
-This video was produced to be used in conjunction with participation in the ACCME's CME as a Bridge to Quality™ Accreditation Workshop.
+This video was produced to be used in conjunction with participation in the Accreditation Workshop.

 ACCME’s requirements are intended to support your educational leadership; to help you create high-quality, effective continuing medical education, or CME.
 But, we can’t take re-sponsibility for these insights, however; this ‘roadmap’ for learning and improvement is based upon the research literature describing how education can best promote adult learning and behavior change.
 Several ACCME requirements use the terms knowledge, competence, performance and patient outcomes, whether to describe learners’ educa-tional needs of “knowledge, competence, and performance” or the aspirations of your CME mission statement to change “learners’ competence, performance and patient out-comes.”
 Let’s explore what these terms mean in the context of adult education so that they can be a support to your educational planning.